 A company is using cash reserves to finance operation shortfall and pay long-term creditors and/or investors.

 The most common pattern is a positive cash flow from operating activities and negative cash flows used in investing and financing activities.
 Companies use cash flows from operations to purchase fixed assets or to pay down debt.
+What can the Statement of Cash Flows tell you?

 Growing companies generally show a positive financing activities cash flow and negative cash flows from operating and investing activities.
 Cash is being borrowed to cover a shortage of cash from operations as well as to purchase fixed assets to facilitate growth.
+What can the Statement of Cash Flows tell you?